avipars/DB-Mini-Project/Stage1/README.md

 ### Constraints

-To make our database system more robust, we enforced the following rules during table creation:
+To make our database system more robust, we enforced the following rules during table creation phase in [CreateTables.sql](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Commands/CreateTables.sql):

 * **Location and Books:**
   * Book quantity must be at least 1.